BFO1715/advertising_analysis/README.md

 and insights through univariate and bivariate analysis.

-- **Model Evaluation:** Assess Decision Tree and Random Forest models to predict lead conversions effectively.
+- **Model Evaluation:** Assess Decision Tree and Random Forest models to predict lead conversions effectively and create a tool to allow selection of criteria for likely lead conversion.

 JWS seeks to enhance lead management, optimize resource allocation, and improve lead conversion rates through this approach.